Kermit was wrong – it is easy being green

 As much as the establishment want to dismiss Russels Brand’s recent rants of revolution, he is in-tune with the up and coming generation.
 Today, revolution doesn’t have to include police kettling, placards or firebombing of yesteryear.
 It simply involves turning your back on 20th-century politics.

 Green party membership has doubled in only one political term.
 You can probably blame David Cameron for hugging huskies for that, but now you’ll see the Moore’s Law taking effect on green politics.
-Fortunately, people are increasingly turning their backs on mainstream red/blue politics across the world that have nothing new to offer, other than more of the same?
+Fortunately, people are increasingly turning their backs on mainstream red/blue policies across the world that have nothing new to offer, other than more of the same?

 Moore’s law is the same effect that created your super-slim tablet computer from the modest computing technology of earlier decades.
 As die-hard sceptics of planetary destruction continue to dwindle year on year, the shift to a greener world will now inevitably double approximately every two years – as Moore’s law predicts.

 The impossible now becomes possible.
-If you had asked any computer scientist from thirty years ago, whether it would be possible to fit a computer in his pocket with over 1000 times more processing power than his current computer – the answer would almost certainly have been no.
+If you had asked any computer scientist from thirty years ago, whether it would be possible to fit a computer in his pocket with over 1000 times more processing power than his current machine – the answer would almost certainly have been no.

 That question could be asked of anybody regarding The Green Party today.
 As the issue of global destruction by human activity becomes more and more obvious to most people, the more the traditional politicians begin to look incompetent, greedy or both.
 The biggest U-turn by the Conservative party on green issues has been a pivotal moment for green politics.

-The Conservative party has gone from the husky hugging, “greenest ever” to cutting the “green crap” and now see’s its credibility shot on the biggest issue of ours and our children’s time?
+The Conservative party has gone from the husky hugging, “greenest ever” to cutting the “green crap” and now see’s its credibility shot on the most significant issue of ours and our children’s time?